Best cheap noise-canceling headphones Android Central 2021

-For those times when you find yourself in a long car ride or international flight, having a pair of headphones that you can rely on to not die halfway through your trip are essential.
-There are plenty of headphones on this list with good battery life, but the Mpow H17 take things a step further.
+For those times when you find yourself on a long car ride or international flight, having a pair of headphones that you can rely on to not die halfway through your trip are essential.
+Of course, there are plenty of headphones on this list with good battery life, but the Mpow H17 take things a step further.

 Outside of the legendary battery life, the Mpow H17 also deliver great audio quality thanks to 40mm drivers that kick out deep, powerful bass.
 The headphones can fold up to be travel-friendly, there's a physical switch to control the active noise canceling, and the ear cushions are nice and soft for comfy listening sessions.